revbayes/revbayes.github.io/tutorials/sse/bisse.md

     NUM_STATES = 2

-Using this variable allows us to easily change our script and use a different character with a different number of states, essentially changing out model from BiSSE {% cite Maddison2007 %} to one that allows for more than 2 states--*i.e.*, the MuSSE model {% cite FitzJohn2012 %}.
+Using this variable allows us to easily change our script and use a different character with a different number of states, essentially changing our model from BiSSE {% cite Maddison2007 %} to one that allows for more than 2 states--*i.e.*, the MuSSE model {% cite FitzJohn2012 %}.